uk-gov-mirror/UKHomeOffice.cop-build-releases/README.md

 This is currently only printing out drone command line commands, it does not actually deploy any builds.

 The script traverses the yaml file twice, printing out the drone commands for deploying to staging or production using the `tag` value found for each microservice.
+Execute the drone commands to deploy staging and production.

 #### Command line

+Copy the manifest repository local.yml to the python script directory.

 ```
+cp <path-to-manifest-repo>/local.yml .
 ./drone_builds.py -a deploy -d staging
 ```